republicprotocol/republic-go/docs/docs/orders-and-order-fragments.md

 ### Tokens

 The tokens are a 64-bit unsigned integer.
 It is the concatenation of two of 32-bit unsigned integers.
-The smaller token value is always listed before the larger value, and is referred to as the priority token.
+The lesser token value is always listed before the greater token value.
+The greater token value is referred to as the priority token.

 **Values**